dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bitcoin Rises As Banks Die
 1. As a simple engineer what I don't understand is what happens if wealth is transferred to bitcoin and it then crashes.
 Does that do harm to the global economy or does the real wealth just get moved?
 1. In two years there will be 300 million people in the world trying to get their hands on a few million bitcoin.
 1. Its real estate, not the stock market, that undermines the wealth of the US consumer.
 A hot housing market makes for a happy voter, and a willing consumer.
+The housing market is pricing in growing earnings for the US banks (not US consumers).
+The US government used Fannie and Freddie to give housing loans to minority groups and low-income earners that, in hindsight, was bad economics but good politics.